 A math tutor is an expert in their field, which means that they know the topics and strategies your child is learning and helps them work through hair tugging and groan-worthy homework problems.

-Our math tutors are experts in their field, which means they know exactly how to help your child with the topics and strategies that are giving them trouble.
-They are ready to help in, not only going through overall concepts but to actually help with homework questions or study guides!
+Our are experts in their field, which means they know exactly how to help your child with the topics and strategies that are giving them trouble.
+They are ready to help in, not only going through overall , but questions or too!

-This makes Thinkster a great option for kids who may not be comfortable getting extra help from their school teacher.
+This makes Thinkster tutoring a great option for kids who may not be comfortable getting extra help from their school teacher.
 During one-on-one whiteboard tutoring sessions, your child can bring homework questions to the tutor for review.
-Their tutor uses modeling techniques to help them work through strategies and understand how to solve similar problems in the future.
+Their math teacher uses modeling techniques to help them work through strategies and understand how to solve similar problems in the future.